 - 6 egg whites ( from large eggs)

-- 3 tbsp vanilla bean paste (or 2 Tbsp vanilla extract)
+- 3 tablespoon vanilla bean paste (or 2 tablespoon vanilla extract)

 In a stand mixer bowl whisk together the egg whites, sugar and salt.
 Set over the pan of simmering water and whisk for 5 minutes until the mixture is hot and foamy, approx 185 deg F.

 Immediately place the bowl on the stand mixer and snap into place.
 Using the whisk attachment slowly raise the speed to high.
 Whip for about 7 minutes or until the bottom of the bowl is not hot to the touch, but cooled to warm room temperature.

 Lower the speed slightly and add in the butter one tablespoon at a time, allowing a few rotations of the whisk blade to go around before adding in the next.
 Stop to scrape down the sides of the bowl when needed.
 Once all the butter is added, whisk on high for 2 minutes and the buttercream will thicken up.
 Add in the vanilla bean paste (or extract) and whisk again on high for one more minute.
 Remove the bowl and scrape the buttercream off the whisk.
 Stir the buttercream with a spatula to remove any big air bubbles.
 If using same day, leave at room temperature.
 If using at a later date, transfer to an airtight container.
 Let sit out at room temperature to thaw and then whip with either a hand mixer or stand mixer to get it light and fluffy again before using.